rwilliams/jrubywiki/GoogleSummerOfCode2012.md

 Ruboto is working, and has a solid IRB application and tools for generating apps.
 But there's more we can do, like shrinking the app, improving performance, and building better tooling.

+* *Improve startup time*.
+Anything done here will make Ruboto more usable.
+* *Use the new byte code generation libraries* to allow JRuby JIT compilation and subclassing Java classes.
+* *Add tooling for AOT compilation*

 ## JRuby for Embedded

 There's a few good JVMs that work on embedded devices, which means there's an opportunity for JRuby to expand into embedded applications.